Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Numerical Method

 We perform the constant rescaling in the short rate variable $r_t\mapsto R r_t$ where we choose $R=100$ for stability reasons in the finite difference approximations to make it of the same order as the other coordinate.
 In addition, we rescale the calibrating option prices and their payoffs by their vegas computed from their Black-Scholes implied volatility.
-In addition to helping the stability of the numerical method by reducing the magnitude of the jump discontinuities, it also converts pricing errors into implied volatility errors since the vega represents how much the option price will change as the volatility changes by $1\%$.
+This not only helps the stability of the numerical method by reducing the magnitude of the jump discontinuities, but it also converts pricing errors into implied volatility errors since the vega represents how much the option price will change as the volatility changes by $1\%$.